barotto/libRocketDoc/pages/tutorials/dragging.md

 	drag: clone;
 ```

-to the rule for 'icon' elements.
+to the rule for `icon`{:.tag} elements.
 Now try dragging the icons again; success!
 A clone of the icons now follows the cursor when you drag them around.
-We'll need to add code to listen to the end of the drag and respond accordingly, but before we get to that I'll explain how the 'drag' property works.
+We'll need to add code to listen to the end of the drag and respond accordingly, but before we get to that I'll explain how the `drag`{:.prop} property works.

-The 'drag' property can take several different values depending on how you want {{page.lib_name}} to inform you about dragging.
+The `drag`{:.prop} property can take several different values depending on how you want {{page.lib_name}} to inform you about dragging.
 The possible values are:

-* *none*: The element does not send any drag messages.
+* `none`{:.value}: The element does not send any drag messages.
 This is the default.
-* *block*: The element does not send any drag messages, and prevents any elements 'underneath' the element from being dragged as well.
+* `block`{:.value}: The element does not send any drag messages, and prevents any elements 'underneath' the element from being dragged as well.
 This is useful for buttons on a window's title bar, for example.
-* *drag*: If the left mouse button is pressed while over the element and dragged, the element will trigger a 'dragstart' event.
-Every subsequent time the mouse is moved, the element will trigger a 'drag' event.
-When the button is released, the element will trigger a 'dragend' event.
+* `drag`{:.value}: If the left mouse button is pressed while over the element and dragged, the element will trigger a `dragstart`{:.evt} event.
+Every subsequent time the mouse is moved, the element will trigger a `drag`{:.evt} event.
+When the button is released, the element will trigger a `dragend`{:.evt} event.
-* *drag-drop*: As drag, but as the mouse moves over other elements 'dragover' and 'dragout' events will be triggered (similarly to the 'mouseover' and 'mouseout' events).
-When the button is released, the element the mouse is hovering over will trigger the 'dragdrop' message.
+* `drag-drop`{:.value}: As drag, but as the mouse moves over other elements `dragover`{:.evt} and `dragout`{:.evt} events will be triggered (similarly to the `mouseover`{:.evt} and `mouseout`{:.evt} events).
+When the button is released, the element the mouse is hovering over will trigger the `dragdrop`{:.evt} message.
-* *clone*: As dragdrop, but a clone of the element is attached to the mouse cursor during dragging.
-The clone has the pseudo-class 'drag' set on it to allow it to be differentiated from the original element.
+* `clone`{:.value}: As `drag-drop`{:.value}, but a clone of the element is attached to the mouse cursor during dragging.
+The clone has the pseudo-class `drag`{:.cls} set on it to allow it to be differentiated from the original element.

-So both drag and dragdrop only send messages; they don't actually drag any elements anywhere automatically.
+So both `drag`{:.value} and `drag-drop`{:.value} only send messages; they don't actually drag any elements anywhere automatically.
 Very useful for complicated dragging operations or dragging multiple elements.

 The clone value, however, takes care of almost everything if all you need to do is drag single elements.

-Step 3: Listening to the events
+### Step 3: Listening to the events

 Now that the items can be visibly dragged around, we need to actually change their parenting when they're dropped.
-Create a class which inherits from {{page.lib_ns}}::Core::EventListener and give it a static method for registering the containers.
-Override the ProcessEvent() function as well so we can process the 'dragdrop' event.
+Create a class which inherits from `{{page.lib_ns}}::Core::EventListener` and give it a static method for registering the containers.
+Override the `ProcessEvent()` function as well so we can process the `dragdrop`{:.evt} event.

 ```cpp
 #ifndef DRAGLISTENER_H